LLNL/mpibind/tutorials/llnl/README.md

 This is a dangerous configuration to run under, because each task can run on any CPUs and any GPUs.
 The Operating System (OS) may decide to migrate processes from one CPU to another, losing cache and main memory locality resulting in cache-to-cache transfers and remote memory accesses.
 For the GPUs, if processes do not specify a GPU, kernels from all the processes will run on a single GPU: `0xc1`.

 When using `--exclusive`, make sure to also use `-N<nnodes>`, otherwise Flux will complain.

 ## 3. Basic affinity with Flux

-Now that we reviewed some basic Flux commands and pitfalls, let's see what type of affinity and binding we can use with the simple `flux mini` interface.
+Now that we reviewed some basic Flux commands and pitfalls, let's see what type of affinity and binding we can use with the simple `flux run` interface.
 Here are the options we will use:

 ```
 -o cpu-affinity=per-task
 -o gpu-affinity=per-task
 ```

 In the following example, we use `cpu-affinity` in conjuction with `-c` to ask Flux to bind each task to two cores.
 Note that if `cpu-affinity` is not used, each task is bound to all of the requested cores (4x2) as we saw above.

 <details>
 <summary>

 ```
-$ flux mini run -N1 -n4 -c2 -o cpu-affinity=per-task ./mpi-tioga
+$ flux run -N1 -n4 -c2 -o cpu-affinity=per-task ./mpi-tioga
 ```
 </summary>